cashubtc/nuts/xx+1.md

 and make the request as we usually would.

 `AuthProofs` are single-use.
-The wallet MUST delete the `AuthProof` as soon as it has made a request, even if the request errors.
+The wallet MUST delete the `AuthProof` after a successful request, and SHOULD delete it even if request results in an error.
 If the wallet runs out of `AuthProofs`, it can [mint new ones](#minting-blind-authentication-tokens) using its clear authentication token (CAT).

 ## Mint